Molo scaffolds a Django application for you with sensible defaults, packages and configuration to help you get going as soon as possible.

 Molo, Django & settings files¶

-What you have now is a standard Django application set up for normal
+You now have a standard Django application set up for normal development.

 To create your own custom settings add a